-convert-from-foreign-string - Converts a foreign string into a Lisp string.
-Macro foreign-string A foreign string.
+convert-from-foreign-string -- Converts a foreign string into a Lisp string. convert-from-foreign-string foreign-string A foreign string.

 '''

 convert-from-foreign-string

 foreign-string &key length null-terminated-p

 =>

 string

 '''

 length The length of the foreign string to convert.
 The default is the length of the string until a NULL character is reached.